Islamic design

 Sketch diagram of a reflecting pool

-This diagram is of a reflecting pool.
+This diagram is of a nominal reflecting pool.
 I have seen a number of them in Iran and I have placed it here as it seems to me a beautifully simple example of the use of water within an urban area.
 Situated within urban, courtyard houses, the central feature of the courtyard is a slightly raised pool whose surface is contained by a small wall having a circular quadrant top, its edge forming the outside level for the water.
 This edge device, or similar modern versions, are now popular on what are termed ‘infinity pools’.
 In a courtyard setting this fine, plane mirror reflects the sky and surrounding buildings but has the added advantage of having water pumped into it from below, the water spilling over the edge into a surrounding channel and running off to water peripheral planting.
 The curved edge of the upstand glistens from the water run-off, there is a small amount of sound associated with it, and the surface of the water changes through the day.
 I should add that, like most water devices, it humidifies, and is best suited to dry, arid regions, and not humid regions.

 go to top of page